 I have seen a considerable surge in these over the last few years!
 Whatever we swingers are doing, we must be doing something right!
 When I first started swinging, there were a few swinger cruise companies that advertised, and I attended a few international swinger events.

 Now with the rise of social media, everyone wants a slice of living their best swinger life, abroad.
 Travel pictures, dreamy destinations and swinger hot spots are all featured on Instagram.
 There’s a lot of great information out there about swingers resorts and holidays.
 Within the sdc.com community, you can find members that live internationally.
 Four-way dinner date in Rome?
 Yes, please!
 Sometimes the swinger cruise might last a week, or you may book for an all-inclusive week-long holiday in sunny Spain.
 Whatever you decide, be sure to choose a reputable company who understand their members’ needs.

 You may find yourselves in a setting that resonates with swingers, kinky people who enjoy the lifestyle, or variations of it.
 And, within these settings, you might want to approach other couples.
 But how do you know they are into the lifestyle I hear you ask?
-Let’s say you are attending a burlesque show or an event at a sex shop- like a book signing or a naked sauna.
-Chances are if you find yourselves at any one of these, you have an open mind, and chances are the people around you will also have an open mind.
+Let’s say you are attending a burlesque show or an event at a sex shop- like a book signing, chances are if you find yourselves at any one of these, you have an open mind, and chances are the people around you will also have an open mind.
 So how do you know?